Paul D Cleary PhD

-Anna M. R. Lauder Professor of Public Health (Health Policy) and Professor of Faculty of Arts and Sciences and of Sociology; Dean, Yale School of Public Health; Director, Center for Interdisciplinary Research on AIDS (CIRA)
+Anna M. R. Lauder Professor of Public Health (Health Policy) and Professor of Sociology and in the Institute for Social and Policy Studies; Dean, Yale School of Public Health; Director, Center for Interdisciplinary Research on AIDS (CIRA)

 Paul D. Cleary, Ph.D. is the Dean of the Yale School of Public Health and the Anna M.R.
 Lauder Professor of Public Health at the Yale University School of Medicine.